jdeath/FreeIntvDiscreteButtons/README.md

 This version includes an option to assign every Intellivision button to a seperate Retropad button.
 This change was made my msheehan79 (not me!) and available in his dev2 fork (https://github.com/msheehan79/FreeIntv/tree/dev2) .
 I am including it here in a master branch to be easier to use, incude come compiled cores in releases, and provide insturctions for use in batocera.

+Hopefully one day this will be the default version, but until then will have a copy here.
+Most ColecoVision cores have this option, so should eventually make it to the default.
+Must not be many INTV fans around anymore!

 ## Authors

 FreeIntv was created by David Richardson.